merveasiler/Geometric-Kernel-Approximation/README.md

-We introduce a novel approach to compute the geometric kernel of a polygon mesh embedded in 3D.
+We introduce a novel approach to compute the geometric kernel of a polygon mesh embedded in 3D. <br />
+This is the source code for our paper "3D Geometric Kernel Computation in Polygon Mesh Structures." <br />
+The authors are Merve Asiler, Yusuf Sahillioğlu.

 **>>>> DEPENDENCIES**
 - Coin3D